 - credit and consumer reports.

-We briefly examine each of these categories, and the agencies with primary enforcement responsibility for them, below.
+We briefly examine each of these categories,80 and the agencies with primary enforcement responsibility for them, below.

-The Gramm-Leach-Bliley Act (GLBA)13 addresses financial data privacy and security by establishing standards pursuant to which financial institutions must safeguard and store their customers' 'non-public personal information' (or 'personally identifiable financial information').
-In brief, the GLBA requires financial institutions to notify consumers of their policies and practices regarding the disclosure of personal information; to prohibit the disclosure of such data to unaffiliated third parties, unless consumers have the right to opt out or other exceptions apply; and to establish safeguards to protect the security of personal information.
-The GLBA and its implementing regulations further require certain financial institutions to notify regulators and data subjects after breaches implicating non-public personal financial information, often referred to as NPI.
+The Gramm-Leach-Bliley Act (GLBA)81 addresses financial data privacy and security by establishing standards pursuant to which financial institutions must safeguard and store their customers' 'non-public personal information' (or 'personally identifiable financial information').
+In brief, the GLBA requires financial institutions to notify consumers of their policies and practices regarding the disclosure of personal information; to prohibit the disclosure of such data to unaffiliated third parties, unless consumers have the right to opt-out or other exceptions apply; and to establish safeguards to protect the security of personal information.
+The GLBA and its implementing regulations further require certain financial institutions (i.e., banks) to notify regulators and data subjects after breaches implicating non-public personal financial information, often referred to as NPI.

 - identify cybersecurity risks and incidents;